reddy162002/Project1/README.md

 # Text Parser for Information Retrieval (IR) Engine
-This project mainly implements a text parser that is the first component of Information Retrieval (IR) engine.
-This parser does some tasks like processing documents, tokenizing the text, removing stopwords and stemming all the remaining words and generating word and file dictionaries.

-## Features
-Tokenizer: Used for tokenization and splits text into tokens by removing numbers and converting tokens into lowercase.

-Removing stopwords: Eliminating some common stopwords from the token list.

-Stemming: This stemming is done by applying Porter stemming algorithm that helps in reducing words to their base forms.

-Word Dictionary: This dictionary is created to map each unique token to a unique ID.

-File Dictionary: This dictionary is also created to map each document to a unique ID.

-## The inputs processed are stored as output data into parser_output.txt

-## The files that are included in this project zip file are:
-Project1_PythonCode.py: The main Python script that contains all text parsing functionalities.

-input_files: A directory that contains all input files in the form of .txt that are to be parsed.

-stopwordlist.txt: A file that contains a list of common stopwords.

-parser_output.txt: The output file where the results that are parsed are stored.

-WordDictionary.txt: A file that maps unique words to unique ID's.

-FileDictionary.txt: A file that maps document names to unique ID's.

-## Requirements that are needed to complete this project1 are:

-### Python 3.x

-### Required Python libraries:
-nltk: Library that is necessary for stemming.

-### To install the necessary package, run:
-bash
-Copy code
-pip install nltk

-### How to Run the Program
-#### Prepare Input Files:

-Create a directory named input_files and place all the .txt files you want to parse into this folder or directory.
-Ensure that stopwordlist.txt is also there.
-#### Run and execute the script present in the .py file given below:
-Project1_PythonCode.py

-Next, this script will process all .txt files in the input_files directory and perfrom tokenization, stopwords removal, stemming all other words that are left and next the output is saved into parser_output.txt, WordDictionary.txt, and FileDictionary.txt.

-#### Output: After the script runs successfully, the below .txt files are found:

-parser_output.txt: Contains the document IDs and the tokens along with their ID's.

-WordDictionary.txt: Contains the unique tokens and ID's.

-FileDictionary.txt: Contains the document names and IDs.

-#### Example Output (from parser_output.txt):
+This project implements a text parser, which serves as the initial component of an Information Retrieval (IR) engine.
+The parser performs several key tasks such as document processing, tokenization, removing stopwords, stemming the remaining tokens, and creating word and file dictionaries.

+## Key Features
+Tokenizer: Breaks down text into individual tokens by excluding numbers and converting all tokens to lowercase.
+Stopwords Removal: Filters out common stopwords from the list of tokens.
+Stemming: Applies the Porter Stemming Algorithm to reduce tokens to their base or root forms.
+Word Dictionary: Creates a mapping between each unique token and a corresponding unique ID.
+File Dictionary: Creates a mapping between each document and its own unique ID.

+ ## Output

+The processed data is saved in `parser_output.txt`.

+## Project Files

+The following files are included within this project:

+ **chandumukkamala.py**: The primary Python script that implements all text parsing functionalities.

+ **Input_Files**: A folder that contains all the `.txt` input files that need to be parsed.

+ **stopwordlist.txt:** A file that contains a list of commonly used stopwords.

+ **parser_output.txt:** The output file where the parsing results are saved.

+ **WordDictionary.txt:** A file that maps each unique word to its unique ID.

+ **FileDictionary.txt:** A file that maps each document to its unique ID.

+## Requirements for Project Completion

+### Python Version

+ Python 3.x or higher.

+### Required Python Libraries

+ **nltk:** This library is required for stemming functionality.

+## Running the Program

+### Preparing Input Files:

+1. To begin, create a folder called `Input_Files` and fill it with all of the `.txt` files you wish to process.
+2. Verify that the same directory has the `stopwordlist.txt` file as well.

+### Running the Script:

+Execute the `chandumukkamala.py` script.
+This script processes all `.txt` files in the `input_files` directory by performing tokenization, removing stopwords, and stemming the remaining tokens.
+The results are saved into `parser_output.txt`, `WordDictionary.txt`, and `FileDictionary.txt`.

+### Output Files

+After running the script, the following output files will be generated:

+ **parser_output.txt:** Contains document IDs and the corresponding tokens along with their unique IDs.

+ **WordDictionary.txt:** Contains all unique tokens and their IDs.

+ **FileDictionary.txt:** Contains document names and their IDs.

+### Sample Output (from `parser_output.txt`):

 Document: sample1.txt, ID: 1
 example    1
 test       2
 sample     3

 Document: sample2.txt, ID: 2
 ...

-#### Troubleshooting is done to ensure:
-Whether the input_files directory contains valid .txt files and that the files are not empty and Stopwords File contains stopwords in a properly formatted manner (one word per line).

-#### By:
-#### Name: Reddy Krishna Reddy Yeddula
-#### Email ID: ReddyKrishnaReddyYeddula@my.unt.edu
+## Troubleshooting Tips

+ Verify that there are actual `.txt} files in the {Input_Files} directory and that none of the files are empty.

+ Check that every stopword is on a different line in the `stopwordlist.txt` file, and that the formatting is proper.

+**Author Information:**

+**Name:** Harichandana Mukkamala
+**Email ID:** Harichandana Mukkamala@my.unt.edu